ezhang7423/grade-calc/README.md

 # grade-calc
-calc ur grades bruh with cookies and stuff
+calc ur grades bruh with localstorage and stuff